ericzji/nginx-openshift-lab/docs/class1/module4/lab1.rst

 **Steps**

-Execute the following commands to deploy the different resources
+Execute the following commands to deploy the different resources.
+In the terminal window, copy the below text and paste+enter:

     .. code-block:: bash